streamr-dev/smart-contracts-init/README.md

 Tokenbridge:
 The bridge dir contains code related to the setup of tokenbridge between the mainchain and sidechain images. bridge/tokenbridge-contracts contains some custom modifications Streamr has made to tokenbridge contracts.
 When tokenbridge implements transferAndCall for bridge tokens, this should be REPLACED with the tokenbridge image.

+Chainlink node:
+Steps needed to recreate the chainlink ecosystem from scratch.
+This should only be needed if it breaks, for example if the addresses for the linktoken and oracle contract change in the sidechain.
+1. first run the smart contracts init to get the new addresses from the smartContractInit.log (don't forget to delete the named unused docker volumes after!)
+2. add the new link contract address to the .env_streamr_sidechain file in chainlink_config in your local streamr-docker-dev repo
+3. start the chainlink node with all its dependant

 Parity Default Private Key
 * 0x4d5db4107d237df6a3d58ee5f70ae63d73d7658d4026f2eefd2f204c81682cb7